scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** psychic

 You send out a wave of mental force to all creatures within 5 tiles of you.
 Make a spellcasting roll against the creatures Intelligence save.
-On success they take 5 wound dice in psychic damage and are dazed for 1 minute.
+On success they take 0/5 in psychic damage and are dazed for 1 minute.
 If a creature fails by 4 or more they are incapacitated until the end of their next turn instead.
 On failure they take half damage and are dazed until the end of their next turn.

-Add a wound die for every level cast above 6th.
+Add 0/1 in psychic for every level cast above 6th.

 #### Ritual of Mordiggian
 *6th level*